Logo: to the web site of Uppsala University

 Available from: 2022-12-16 Created: 2022-12-16 Last updated: 2023-03-03Bibliographically approved

 Uche, E. O., Sundblom, J., Uko, U. K., Kamalo, P., Doe, A. N., Eriksson, L., . . .
 Tisell, M. (2022).
 Global neurosurgery over a 60-year period: Conceptual foundations, time reference, emerging Co-ordinates and prospects for collaborative interventions in low and middle income countries.
-BRAIN AND SPINE, 2, Article ID 101187.
+Brain and Spine, 2, Article ID 101187.

 Open this publication in new window or tab >>Global neurosurgery over a 60-year period: Conceptual foundations, time reference, emerging Co-ordinates and prospects for collaborative interventions in low and middle income countries